jihunhwang/jihunhwang.github.io/_pages/timeline.md

 <li>
 	<div><b>November 2023</b></div>
-	<div>Both papers I wrote with my intern mentor and fellow interns are accepted to <a href="https://www.aeroconf.org/">AeroConf 2024</a>.
+	<div>Both papers I wrote with my intern mentor and fellow interns have been accepted to <a href="https://www.aeroconf.org/">AeroConf 2024</a>.
 Thank you all!</div>
 </li>

 <li>
 	<div><b>October 2023</b></div>
 	<div>I received <a href="https://www.cs.purdue.edu/graduate/gta-award-winners.html">Graduate Teaching Award</a> from my department, for my achievement as a CS 426 (Computer Security) TA in Spring 2022.
+Thank you,
+	{% include person_link.html name="Christina Garman" display="Christina" %},
-Thank you, <a href="https://www.cs.purdue.edu/homes/clg/">Christina</a>, for the nomination and all your support!</div>
+		for the nomination and all your support!</div>
 </li>

 <li>